 Stockholm is the perfect city to experience all the best bits of Scandinavian culture and history in one conveniently compact package.
 Like most Scandinavian countries, Stockholm’s climate varies drastically throughout the year.

 One important thing to remember is that, whilst Sweden may be in the EU, they do not use the euro as their currency.
-Make sure you are stocking up on kronor for your trip instead.
+Make sure you are stocking up on Swedish krona for your trip instead.

 On the subject of money, Stockholm is frequently ranked as one of the most expensive cities in the world.
+Food, drink, and accommodation tend to be a bit higher than capital cities in southern Europe.
 You will want to budget accordingly to ensure you do not break the bank during your trip.

 Surprisingly, considering it is spread over so many islands, Stockholm has a wonderfully comprehensive underground train system.
 No matter where you wind up deciding to stay, you will be able to get to anywhere else in the city with little trouble.

 If it is your first visit, I recommend spending at least 3 to 5 days in Stockholm, which is enough to see the city’s most famous attractions, taste Swedish food, enjoy a fika, and get the feel of the city.
 If you have more days, you can also take a day trip to Uppsala, Fjäderholmarna, or Sigtuna.